pineappleiceberg/pineappleiceberg.github.io/_posts/2025-11-26-psiportable.md

 The browser UI:

-1. Read two newline-separated lists of strings from the textareas (“Alice’s set” and “Bob’s set”).
+1. Reads two newline-separated lists of strings from the textareas (“Alice’s set” and “Bob’s set”).
-2. Marshal them into contiguous buffers and hand them to the WASM module.
+2. Marshals them into contiguous buffers and hands them to the WASM module.
-3. Let the C core hash all strings with keyed BLAKE3 into fixed-size digests.
+3. Lets the C core hash all strings with keyed BLAKE3 into fixed-size digests.
-4. Run **both** PSI variants on those digests:
+4. Runs **both** PSI variants on those digests:
-   - record the time and intersection size for the hash-only variant,
+   - records the time and intersection size for the hash-only variant,
-   - record the time and intersection size for the GC-backed variant.
+   - records the time and intersection size for the GC-backed variant.
-5. Cross-check that both variants return the same mask, and show any mismatch as an error.
+5. Cross-checks that both variants return the same mask, and shows any mismatch as an error.
-6. Present the timings and intersection size in the UI.
+6. Presents the timings and intersection size in the UI.

 This setup keeps all interesting work inside a small, testable C library, while the JavaScript layer is only responsible for IO, display, and light